 If you are considering a superior hypogastric plexus block to relieve your pelvic pain, it could be beneficial to speak to a pain specialist from Seattle Pain.
 Our goal is to relieve your pain while helping you avoid surgery whenever possible, and we will use both traditional and non-traditional treatments to help you manage your day-to-day activities.

 Is your pelvic pain causing you to miss out on life?

 Contact Our Seattle Interventional Pain Management Specialists

 We understand that severe and chronic pelvic pain can be difficult to control.
 At Seattle Pain, our primary goal is to relieve your pain and improve your quality of life.
 We believe in treating the whole patient – and not just the injury.
 You do not have to live in pain.
-Call us today at 253-944-1289 or complete a contact form today.
+Call us today.